Your Complete Guide to Taxis in Paris: Rates, Apps, and Safety Tips

 How To Take a Taxi in Paris?

-There are several ways to find and take a taxi in Paris.
-Beyond the popular wave followed by a “Taxi!”, you can access taxi services by:
+There are several ways to find and take a taxi in Paris:

-• taking one at a taxi station (in the train stations, airports, etc.)
+• Taking a taxi from a station (available at train stations, airports, etc.)

 As a customer, you obviously have certain rights when a taxi picks you up: